Complete Guide: Installing Manjaro with Secure Boot Enabled

 Change user

-Open a terminal and login as root.
+Open a terminal and log in as root.

 $ su -l root